chussenot/ServerlessConf2018-Workshop-OpenFaas/02-Setup-network.md

 export EDITOR=vim # vim, nano, vi, etc.
 ```

-If you need to be root futures steps, just do `sudo -i`
+If you need to be root in futures steps, just do `sudo -i`

-### RPi2 with dongle configuration

 ```
 sudo $EDITOR /etc/network/interfaces